1. Total distance of route and date of ride?

 8. Are there any dangers along the route?

-Just after Wuppertal is a 4×4 route: it’s steep with loose rocks and at the top there are sandy sections.
+Just after Wupperthal is a 4×4 route.
+It’s steep with loose rocks and sandy sections at the top.

 9. What did the trip cost in fuel, meals and accommodation?

-Accommodation was free, since it was right next to the ocean.
+Accommodation was free, since it was in the open, right next to the ocean.
 Fuel was about R500.
 R150 for food – we kept it very simple.

 10. Did you use any special gear?